Walk 46: Whilton & Long Buckby Circular

 That's the carpet business ahead at the end

-…& on the right we’re immediately reminded of where we are…next to the West Coast Main Line..
+…& on the right you’re immediately reminded of where you are…next to the West Coast Main Line..

 Whoa that's moving!!

-2. So on reaching the road let’s turn left & head over the canal bridge ahead…
+2. On reaching the road turn left & head over the canal bridge ahead…

-3. So after passing over the bridge go through the gate on the left & down to the canal which we now need to keep on our left.
-Immediately there’s one of Whilton’s Locks & today the canal was very busy with lots of different nationalities
+3. After passing over the bridge go through the gate on the left & down to the canal which you now need to keep on your left.
+Immediately there’s one of Whilton’s Locks & today the canal was very busy

 Come on girls…but your backs into it!!

-4. The canal today was very busy so there were lots of barges queuing up to go up & down the locks so just keep walking & wave & say hi to all the ‘bargers’ – they’re generally laid-back, friendly people…
+4. The canal today was very busy so there were lots of barges queuing up to go up & down the locks.
+Just keep walking & wave & say hi to all the ‘bargers’ – they’re generally laid-back, friendly people…

 You can tell from the 'wash' there's a boat coming through in a mo